wangziqi2013/wangziqi2013.github.io/_posts/2022-07-24-every-walk-is-a-hit.markdown

 pages are available as huge pages in the form 2MB and 1GB pages, these huge pages are not available for page tables.

+The paper assumes a x86-like system with four levels of page tables, but does not exclude other possible designs such as five-level page tables.
+Address translations are performed by the two-level TLB structure, and when the TLB misses, a page walk is conducted to retrieve the address translation entry from the page table in the main memory.